Iheanacho-ai/test-talos/v2.0/overview/welcome.md

-# Welcome v1.0
+# Welcome to the Talos documentation.

-Welcome to the Talos documentation.
 If you are just getting familiar with Talos, we recommend starting here:

 - What is Talos: a quick description of Talos
 - Quickstart: the fastest way to get a Talos cluster up and running
 - Getting Started: a long-form, guided tour of getting a full Talos cluster deployed

-## Open Source
+## Community
-- Community
+Stay in the loop with the community:
     - GitHub: repo
     - Support: Questions, bugs, feature requests GitHub Discussions
     - Community Slack: Join our slack channel
     - Forum: community
     - Twitter: @SideroLabs
     - Email: info@SideroLabs.com

 If you’re interested in this project and would like to help in engineering efforts, or have general usage questions, we are happy to have you!
 We hold a weekly meeting that all audiences are welcome to attend.